jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 ^ Types, and Swift's type system in particular, also can't capture everything.
 Side effects are especially nefarious—for example, it's impossible to tell (from just the types) whether invoking the same function multiple times will yield the same result.

 ^ Finally, tests might be good enough for your use case.
-For example, it's far easier to test that something can be loaded from your app bundle than it is to somehow encode that in the type system.
-(I don't even know what that would look like.)
+For example, it might easier to _test_ that network requests hit the cache than it is to _guarantee_ it in the type system.

 ---